AGN accretion and black hole growth across compact and extended galaxy evolution phases: Measurement of galaxy stellar population and structural properties

 For star-forming galaxies, allowing for the emission from a blue, central point source (i.e. an AGN) has a tendency to decrease our estimates of \sigone\ for the X-ray detected sources and there is thus an overall shift of the sample from the cSF to the exSF class.
 In contrast, there is much less change in the structural distribution of quiescent galaxies even if the estimates for \emph{individual} sources can change significantly.
+Our quiescent galaxy sample tends to be higher stellar mass and to host relatively lower X-ray luminosity AGN, particularly at lower redshifts, and thus the host galaxy generally dominates the optical/NIR light and requires little correction for the AGN contribution (at higher redshifts, our X-ray flux limits mean we only detect the most X-ray luminous sources in quiescent galaxies and thus a higher proportion require corrections for AGN contamination).
 Overall, 142 of the 678 X-ray detected sources (21\%) are changed from a compact to an extended classification as a result of the corrections for AGN light.
 While there are a few notable individual exceptions, very few X-ray sources move between the star-forming and quiescent classifications; in general, the overall light is dominated by the galaxy component for these relatively faint AGN.

 In Figure~\ref{fig:color_thumbnails} we present images for a selection of sources that undergo the most extreme changes in their classification.
 These sources are marked in Figure~\ref{fig:change_in_class}, with increasing redshift from left to right.
 COSMOS 18829 changes classification from cSF to exQu when accounting for AGN light; indeed the extended emission can be seen in the F160W image of this source.
 COSMOS 27475 does not change classification, but the \sigone\ value for this source decreases substantially.
 GOODS-S 1506 changes classification from cSF to exQu, while EGS 30528 changes from cQu to exQu.
 Here again the extended nature of the source can be seen in the F160W image.
 GOODS-N 6152 also changes classification from cQu to exQu, just crossing the threshold for our definition of an extended galaxy; we note that the typical quiescent galaxy is very compact at these redshifts (i.e.~the normalisation of \sigseq is high) and thus---while accurately identified as exQu---this source appears relatively compact in the image shown in Figure~\ref{fig:color_thumbnails}, albeit with a weak extended component visible in the grey-scale image.
 The impact of these corrections on our results is explored in Section~\ref{sec:robustness} below.